Business Management BA (Hons)Study level: Undergraduate

 4 years sandwich

-The knowledge and behaviours you develop will be valuable in organisations of all sizes and sectors, from start-up social enterprises to multi-national operations working across the globe, making you attractive to a wide range of employers.
-In your final year you can specialise in one of 3 areas: supply chain management, leadership, and globalisation.
+You’ll have opportunities to develop your leadership and management skills suited to competitive, multi-disciplinary and dynamic global business environments.
+These skills will be valuable in organisations of all sizes and sectors, from start-up social enterprises to large multi-national corporations, making you attractive to a wide range of employers.

 Global ReadyAn international outlook, with global opportunities